DeepPavlovAdmin/scai17/ijcai2019/index.md

 The [2nd edition](/2018/) of the workshop was co-located with the Conference on Emperical Methods in Natural Language Processing (EMNLP 2018).

-The [3rd edition](/www2019/) (WWW'19 special) of the workshop is co-located with The Web Conference 2019 (TheWebConf 2019) and held as a half-day event.
+The [3rd edition](/www2019/) (WWW'19 special) of the workshop was co-located with The Web Conference 2019 (TheWebConf 2019) and held as a half-day event.

 ## Topics of Interest
    * Surfacing search results or other information in form of a dialogue